drk1wi/Modlishka/README.md

 - show current 2FA design weaknesses, so adequate security solutions can be created soon.
 - raise community awareness about modern phishing techniques and strategies.

-On a side note, this tool is using a similar approach that has exploited over the past years ...

 Enjoy :-)